julien-poivret/SSH_basic/README.md

  having to type password at each time.
  (that the added value of any hosted linux single board with embedded wifi.)
                                  (at my sens...)
- * allow for intance to possibly (from touch screen) with simple tinker python interface remotely control any switchs, alarm, light ect with universal time referance, auto boot up and internet update of the wlan status device...
+ * Allow for intance to possibly (from touch screen) with simple tinker python interface remotely control any switchs, alarm, light ect with universal time referance, auto boot up and internet update of the wlan status device...
- * this technic is an easy way of doing this without heavy new software skills while keeping the full transparency for the end user. so why closing eyes on this amazing possibility ?
+ * This technic is an easy way of doing this without heavy new software skills while keeping the full transparency for the end user. so why closing eyes on this amazing possibility ?

  * C++ and QT library interface is the pro way to fix the graphic aspect (even on raspberry Pi)!

- * this exercice is an effective way to do clever things for your home with embeded devices without huges professionals skills in development while staying serious and growing your competences with confidence and direct practical application !
+ * This exercice is an effective way to do clever things for your home with embeded devices without huges professionals skills in development while staying serious and growing your competences with confidence and direct practical application !
  (Led lightening (for growing plant), heater&temperature monitoring, water pump, alarm & webcam security, ai webcam interpretation with opencv ect...) that's real and it's now !